 The amount that your financial aid can cover will be deferred until your award money disburses to your student account during the term.
-You will be responsible for paying any remaining Housing balance, by the Housing payment deadline, and/or any remaining meal plan balance by the Chartwells payment deadline if you do not have the required $8,000 in accepted financial aid.
+You will be responsible for paying any remaining Housing balance, by the Housing payment deadline.
+Meal plan balances must be paid in full by the Chartwells payment deadline if you do not have the required $8,000 in accepted financial aid.

 Please contact Chartwells to confirm when meal plan fees are due.
-If you have any additional questions regarding meal plans or how and when to complete the "Financial Aid Deferment Contract," please contact Chartwells by phone at (904) 620-2543 or on the web.
+If you have any additional questions regarding meal plans, please contact Chartwells by phone at (904) 620-2543 or on the web.